corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 The archive process consists of a sequence of steps which are executed as commands from the command line.

-The archive process starts with the `list-items` command and completes with the `delete-vault` command or the `delete-snapshot` command if the optional backup schema is used.
+The archive process starts with the `process-all-pending` command and completes with the `delete-vault` command or the `delete-snapshot` command if the optional backup schema is used.

 If the process has to be aborted, you can use the `restore-snapshot` command.

 The workflow is as follows:

+1. `process-all-pending`: refreshes the archiving database by processing pending transactions and collecting archivable items.
-1. `list-items`: used to view which transactions and attachments will be archived.
+2. `list-items`: used to view which transactions and attachments will be archived.
+(Implicitly calls `process-all-pending` to refresh the archive database.)
-2. `create-snapshot`: marks the transactions and attachments that will be archived.
+3. `create-snapshot`: marks the transactions and attachments that will be archived.
+(Implicitly calls `process-all-pending` to refresh the archive database.)
-3. `export-snapshot`: exports the archivable items to a long-term archive.
+4. `export-snapshot`: exports the archivable items to a long-term archive.
-4. `delete-vault`: deletes the archived items from the vault.
+5. `delete-vault`: deletes the archived items from the vault.

 If using a backup schema:

-5. `delete-snapshot`: cleans up the backup schema if a backup schema has been configured.
+6. `delete-snapshot`: cleans up the backup schema if a backup schema has been configured.

 To revert any steps up to `delete-vault` or `delete-snapshot`, use: